 Google Ads is a great entry point, especially for small businesses because once used, the potential is there for you to start generating leads and sales.
-It doesn’t suffer latency like SEO does, and can gain profits a lot quicker.
+It doesn’t suffer latency like SEO does and can gain profits a lot quicker.

 However, it does take a lot of time and a lot of work hours to see results.
-For a Google Ads campaign to be profitable, there would be need to:
+For a Google Ads campaign to be profitable, there would be a need to:

 - Design a landing page or a website compelling enough to gain conversions.

-- Create appealing offers for your well researched target market.
+- Create appealing offers for your well-researched target market.

 - Create location groups for every location in a specific region.